sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_api_code_samples/administration_api_code_samples.md

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->

-## Workbook: Pagination
+## Members: Recent Workbook
 Duration: 20

-This section demonstrates the code that was provided on the `API Code Samples` > `Workbook: Pagination` page, [located here.](https://help.sigmacomputing.com/recipes/workbook-pagination-javascript)
+This section demonstrates the code that was provided on the `API Code Samples` > `Member: Recent Workbook` page, [located here.](https://docs.sigmacomputing.com/api/v2/#get-/v2/members/-memberId-/files/recents)

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> This script will call the get-access-token > getBearerToken function to get a new/refreshed token automatically so there is no need to do anything else, assuming you have completed the section of this QuickStart "Authentication - REQUIRED" and ensured your .env file is configured correctly.
 </aside>

 ### Description
-This script fetches all workbooks from the Sigma API, handling pagination for large datasets.

-It retrieves a bearer token for authentication, constructs the API endpoint URL with pagination parameters, and iteratively fetches workbooks (in groups of 50) until all pages are retrieved.

-The fetched workbook data is then formatted into a table for display in the console.

-If an error occurs during the process, it is logged accordingly.

-Query parameters page and limit are commonly used together in APIs to implement pagination.
-This mechanism allows clients to request data in discrete chunks or "pages", making it easier to handle large datasets.
-Here's how these parameters typically work together in API use cases:

-Many of Sigma's API operations support `page` and `limit` as query parameters.

-These parameters can be used in different ways but generally they are used to:

-1: Reduces the load on the server and the amount of data transmitted over the network at any one time.
-2: Make it easier for clients to consume data in manageable chunks, especially important for user interfaces where users scroll through lists or tables of data.
-3: Provide flexibility so customers can adjust the limit based on their current needs or capabilities/ For example, requesting more data on a powerful desktop browser or less on a mobile device with limited bandwidth.
+This script fetches recent documents and folders for a specified member from the Sigma API.
+It retrieves a bearer token for authentication, constructs the API endpoint URL, and makes a GET request to fetch the recent items.
+The response is then processed to extract relevant information and sorted by the last interaction date in descending order before logging the results.
+In this use case, we want to return a list of the Workbooks (by name), the permission and when they last accessed for each Workbook, ordered by most recent first.

 ### Running the Script
+Open the file called `.env` and ensure that the memberID is set for someone who has accessed Workbooks in your Sigma instance.
+In a trial environment, pick someone who is very active or yourself if that is the case.
+As long as there is activity, it does not matter otherwise.

+If you are not sure how to obtain a memberID, review the section called `Create Test Member` in the step called `Member: Update`.

-Open the file `pagination.js` in the `workbooks` folder:
+Open the file called `recent-workbooks.js` in the `members` folder.

 Each code block is commented to explain what operations are being performed.